commerceblock/docs/source/ocean-api/index.rst

    ocean-cli help getblockchaininfo

-As in Elements and Bitcoin, the Configuration options can be passed to oceand as command line arguments or added to ocean.conf configuration file.
-For a full list of configuration options use ``oceand -help``.
+As in Elements and Bitcoin, the Configuration options can be passed to oceand as command line arguments or added to the ``ocean.conf`` configuration file.
+For a full list of RPCs and configuration options use ``oceand -help``.

 Quick reference
 ---------------